 Remember Watergate, the threat of impeachment and the fall of President Nixon?
 Of course you do.
-Well, that’s where we are.
-In brief, Nixon said when he resigned that the tapes and papers were his, Congress disagreed – and confiscated them.
-After much wrangling, the courts decided Nixon should receive compensation and John Payne of Austin, Texas, was appointed to put a value on the entire archive (45 million documents plus those infamous tapes).
-It’s an extraordinary story that John tells.
-The first part is in this issue.
-In our Spring issue will come Watergate and in the Summer, the text files about Vietnam, student protests, drugs and how the Department of Justice tried to get John to reduce his valuation.
+After the courts decided Nixon should receive compensation for his archive, John Payne of Austin, Texas, was appointed to put a value on it.
+It’s an extraordinary story that he tells.
+The Watergate tapes is in this issue.
+In Summer will come the text files about Vietnam, student protests, drugs and how the Department of Justice tried to get John to reduce his valuation.

 We also have the birth of On the Origin of Species in the Linnean Society in London, a terrific tale in the hands of Mark James.
 We have ‘The Games of the Goose’, the earliest game board in existence, John Esslemont and the Bahai faith, and our deputy, Tony Edwards, on Collecting Manuscript Fragments.
 We then have articles on Everyman’s Library, Bibliophilia, John Wolfson’s Bequest to Shakespeare’s Globe and a follow-up to our review of The Book Thieves: the Nazi Looting of Europe’s Libraries.
 Plus reviews, auction sales and book chat.
 Wit, pleasure and knowledge, it’s all there, only in the pages of The Book Collector.